logseq/docs/pages/Publishing.md

 		  // This uses the logseq-dev-theme but the url can be changed to any theme's github url
 		  @import url("https://cdn.jsdelivr.net/gh/pengx17/logseq-dev-theme@main/custom.css");
 		  ```
+	- ### Urls and Routing
+		- A [[Publish Web]] app has routes that start with `/#/`.
+The most common routes are:
+			- For pages - `/#/page/:NAME` e.g. https://docs.logseq.com/#/page/Contents
+			- TODO [[Gabriel Horner]] Finish this with example when this is live #docs
+				- For heading blocks in a page - `/#/page/:NAME/block/:HEADING-CONTENT`
+					- This allows for linking to headings in a page.
+					- This behaves similarly to anchors to headings in a github markdown page e.g. https://github.com/logseq/logseq/blob/master/README.md#credits
+			- For referenced blocks - `#/page/:BLOCK-ID` e.g. https://docs.logseq.com/#/page/60ab6f5b-4bdc-4ef0-a0f8-6cad9dcad2b2.
+				- **Note**: This only works for _referenced_ blocks.
+If a block is not referenced elsewhere than its id is temporary and will change on a subsequent publish.
+		- See [routes.cljs](https://github.com/logseq/logseq/blob/master/src/main/frontend/routes.cljs) for other possible routes.
 - ## Additional Links
 	- https://github.com/pengx17/logseq-publish - Popular approach to publishing graphs on github
 	- https://github.com/sawhney17/logseq-schrodinger - Plugin to export Logseq pages to Hugo